rayen2005abid/khalliha_3ala_el_lah/README.md

 During training, the script shows class indices and logs accuracy/loss.
 The model will be saved after training.

 ## ✍️ Author
-Your Name – AI Engineering Student @ HIDE (Higher Institute of Digital Engineering), Tunis 🇹🇳
+Team KHALLIHA 3ALA LAHH – AI Engineering Students @ HIDE (Higher Institute of Digital Engineering), Tunis

 ## 📜 License
 This project is open source under the MIT License.
 You may adapt it for academic or research purposes.